mozilla/fingerprinting-blocking-methods-study-addon/TESTPLAN.md

 * If user does enroll, FP-PREF is flipped on - Privacy & Security in about:preferences setting becomes "Custom"
 * At end of study, FP-PREF should be restored to off - Privacy & Security in about:preferences setting returns "Standard" (exception see next test case)
 * At end of study, if user has changed their Privacy & Security preferences (e.g. in custom menu, change cookies option) - then FP-PREF is left on and Privacy & Security settings remain as they are (if they're Strict they stay Strict, if they're Custom, they stay Custom).
 Rationale: if these settings have been changed we can assume that user has seen the state of Privacy & Security and seen that Fingerprinting Protections are on.
 If we were to revert to Standard in this case, then we would be reducing the level of protection the user is expecting.
+* Private browsing mode test - fingerprinters are blocked in standard browsing, fingerprinters are blocked in private browsing mode

 ### Treatment - Script